leegee/midi-horizon/README.md

+TODO:

-TODO: use px buffers for the manipulations
+* use px buffers for the manipulations ?
+* average hsl for rythmic features